sven-panis/Tutorial_Event_History_Analysis/README.md

 ## folders ##

-There are also seven folders:
+There are also six folders:

 **/manuscript/**